-- DVR for Site Training

-- VPD/SFPD Lecture

-- Online Video (Portal)

-- Bystander Intervention

 - The goal of Bystander Intervention is to block bad behavior before it goes too far.
 We will educate our TUW community of their role and how they can prevent this behavior.
 We offer tips on what they can do to prevent any of the behaviors identified.

 - Tips for a Bystander

 - Be honest and direct talk about the consequences of their actions.

 - Don't let resentment prevent you from stepping in.

 - Don't turn a blind eye.

 - Don't wait for someone else to act.

 - Give the person an out "Call their cell phone, distract the other person.

 - If it doesn't feel safe to say something you can call the police or any other person of authority.

 - If the person is your friend, communicate by either asking the person "Are you okay", "Is he bothering you".

 - If you are attending a social gathering with a friend remember the same principles applied in every scenario be mindful of your friend make sure you come and go together and if you don't leave together that your friend is able to make decisions on her/himself.

 - If you see someone at risk, get involved.

 - Solicit help from other bystanders.

-- o Offered as follows:
+- Offered as follows:

 - Campus Security Lecture

 - DVR for Site Training

 - VPD/SFPD Lecture

 - Online Video (Portal)

 - Active Shooter Awareness

 - We train the TUW community on what to do in the event of an active shooter, how to report these types of incidents and what behaviors we need to report.
 Offered as follows:

 - Campus Security Lecture

 - Consultant Lectures

 - DVR for Site Training

 - VPD/SFPD Lecture

 - Online Video (Portal)

 - Suspicious Package/Mail Awareness

 - We train our people on how to identify/detect suspicious packages, particularly to Mail Room Staff.
 Offered as follows:

 - Campus Security Literature

 - VPD/SFPD Lecture

 - Postal Inspector also available for Lecture and review of our mailrooms.

-Faculty Orientation
+- Faculty Orientation

 - We utilize the time allotted to inform new employees of Security measures and policies in place. i.e., the need and use of ID badges, Panic alarms, aware of their surroundings work place violence policies, Emergency Contact numbers.
 Offered as follows:

 - Campus Security Literature

 - Portal on line training

-Student Orientation
+- Student Orientation

-- During these Orientations we process the students into using/wearing their ID badges.
+- O During these Orientations we process the students into using/wearing their ID badges.
 We also go through Clery Compliance requirements including but not limited to VAWA, alcohol/drug usages, self-safety awareness, property and identification protection.
 Offered as follows:

 - Campus Security Literature

 - DVDs available

 - VPD/SFPD lectures

-Resident Assistants Orientation
+- Resident Assistants Orientation

 - We emphasize their role as Resident Assistants.
 We instruct them as to their responsibilities as guardians of the students and facilitate emergencies as they arise.
 They are processed as "Campus Security Authority" (CSAs).
 Offered as follows:

 - Campus Security Lectures/Literature

 - CSA Online required training

 - DVDs available

 - Portal General Training

-Work Place Violence
+- Work Place Violence

-- o We are looking into material and training aids.
+- We are looking into material and training aids.
 Possible resources:

 - Consultant training

 - DVDs

 - Literature

 - VPD/SFPD Lecture

-Risk reduction
+- Risk reduction

-TUW has Officers at our campuses/sites, in addition to other control measures.
-When any incidents/crimes have been reported to Touro, Security staff would work with the person(s) involved to assure that all their needs (i.e. escort to mode of transportation, weekly calls to follow-up, referrals to agencies, etc.).
+- O TUW has Officers at our campuses/sites, in addition to other control measures.
+When any incidents/crimes have been reported to Touro, Security staff would work with the person(s) involved to assure that all their needs (i.e. escort to mode of transportation, weekly calls to followup, referrals to agencies, etc.).

-27.0 RESOURCES FOR SEXUAL HARASSMENT VICTIMS
+14.0 RESOURCES FOR SEXUAL HARASSMENT VICTIMS